relief-melone/rm-authenticator/README.md

 You will then use the public key in your backend to verify the tokens.
 How is descibed in the Docs of [rm-session-populator](https://www.npmjs.com/package/rm-session-populator))

+**JWT_EXPIRES_IN:** Expiration time for the Web Token.
+Uses same syntax as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
+Default Value is "1h"

 ### Use directly

 If you don't want to start a Dockercontainer you can also start this locally.
 In the Repos root folder just do.